jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ![*Christine Peterson*](images/Chapter-02/People/Christine-Peterson/Christine_Peterson_2009.jpg "Christine Peterson")

 Christine Peterson[^115] was a technologist who was part of the group that would become the OpenSource Initiative.
-She is generally credited with coming up with the term, *"Opensource"* as a differentiator from *"Free Software"*.
+She is generally credited with coining the term, *"Opensource,"* as a differentiator from *"Free Software"*.

 #### Eric S. Raymond